Sketch released of suspect wanted for killing Dr. Mark Hausknecht

 The wife of Dr. Mark Hausknecht, Dr. Georgia R. Hsieh, called his death "senseless."

-Here is the statement released by the doctor's wife:
+Below is the statement released by the doctor's wife:

 After spending his adult life saving and prolonging the lives of others, my talented husband, Dr. Mark Hausknecht, had his life prematurely ended.